Ranked! The 17 worst kits of the 2018/19 season

 17. Wolves, away

-If it was up to us, Wolves would always have a black away top, preferably with splashes of gold integrated into the design.

-This white effort is bland and dull, worsened by the jarring shades of grey used in the sponsor’s logo.
-Not for us.
+In our humble opinion, Wolves should always have a black away kit, preferably with splashes of gold dotted around the design.
+This white number is bland and dull, exacerbated by the jarring shades of grey used in the sponsor’s logo.

 16. Brighton, away